gdg-cebu/ioxcebu23/content/pages/index.md

       - type: Stats
         label: Day
         value: '1'
-    content: >-
+    content: >
       # What you need to know, before you ask

-      This event brings together experts in Machine Learning, Android, Web and Cloud technologies to a day full of sessions, workshops and showcases.
+      Google I/O Extended 2022 Cebu brings together experts in Machine Learning, Android, Web and Cloud technologies to a day full of sessions, workshops and showcases.

-      Our team creates this event to be the best place for experience sharing in a phenomenal atmosphere.
+      Our team creates Google I/O Extended to be the best place for experience sharing in a phenomenal atmosphere.
   - type: SpacerSection
     size: sm
   - type: GallerySection
-    title: Highlights from the last event
+    title: '#ioxcebu22 highlights'
     description: >-
-      This year's event built lots of excitement.
+      This year's festival built lots of excitement.
 Check out photos from featured talks, hands-on learning sessions, and after-hours fun.
     cta:
       type: Link
       label: See all photos